SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

 observable, a *"NaN"* value is returned.

-The sampling of the states :math:`\mathbf{x}` can be given explicitly or under the form of hyper-cubes, explicit or sampled.
+The sampling of the states :math:`\mathbf{x}` can be given explicitly or under the form of hyper-cubes, explicit or sampled using classic distributions.
 Be careful to the size of the hyper-cube (and then to the number of calculations) that can be reached, it can be big very quickly.

+To perform distributed or complex sampling, see other modules available in SALOME : PARAMETRIC or OPENTURNS.

 Optional and required commands
 ++++++++++++++++++++++++++++++